 For students who: 1) have demonstrated financial need as determined by the Wellesley College Financial Aid Office; 2) are receiving financial aid from Wellesley College; and 3) are taking the normal length of lesson (45 minutes at the 198 and 199 level or one hour at the 298 and 299 level) there is no charge for Music 198, 199, 298 or 299.
 All other Music 198, 199, 298 and 299 students, while still given the full-length lesson, are charged $1014 per year (calculated as the rate for one half-hour lesson per week of the academic year).
 The 198 and 199 students who normally have 45 minute lessons may register for hour lessons for an additional charge.
 Students who contract for performing music instruction under Music 99 are charged $1014 for one half-hour lesson per week through both semesters, and may register for 45-minute or hour lessons for an additional charge.
 A few partial subsidies are available to students taking Music 99.
 A fee of $35 per year is charged to performing music students for the use of a practice studio.
 Music lessons at Wellesley involve a full-year commitment though lesson contracts are binding for each semester.
-Performing music fees are payable by date of submission of the contract, which is due no later than the end of the Add Period.
+Performing music lesson fees are payable by date of submission of the contract, which is due no later than the end of the Add Period.